 Forbes recently noted that companies now house an average of 15 silos of customer data.
 This makes it difficult to connect insight into customers’ intent and preferences, let alone execute programs using that data.
 Adding to the complexity: A host of new data privacy regulations state in no uncertain terms that consumers must be in control of how, when, and where that data is collected and used.

-Best-run enterprises will handle these challenges in the near future with a forward-looking solution: The customer data platform (CPD).
-An enterprise-grade CPD enables businesses to:
+Best-run enterprises will handle these challenges in the near future with a forward-looking solution: The customer data platform (CDP).
+An enterprise-grade CDP enables businesses to: